Sam McDowell: 1965: All-Star

-In 1965, McDowell was selected to the All-Star team, the first of six such selections over his career.
-He pitched two innings in the 1965 All-Star Game and wound up taking the loss for the AL. At the end of the year, "Sudden Sam" was at the top of several American League leader lists, including ERA (2.18), strikeouts (325), K/9 (10.7), Hits per nine innings (5.9) and home runs per nine innings (0.3).
+In 1965, McDowell was selected to the All-Star Team, the first of six such selections over his career.
+He pitched two innings in the 1965 All-Star Game and wound up taking the loss for the AL. At the end of the year, "Sudden Sam" was at the top of several American League leader lists, including ERA (2.18), strikeouts (325), K/9 (10.7), hits per nine innings (5.9) and home runs per nine innings (0.3).
 The strikeout total stands as the second-highest in franchise history to Bob Feller's 348 in 1946.
 His 273 innings pitched were second only to the Yankees' Mel Stottlemyre.
-He also finished 17th in the voting for Most Valuable Player.
+He also finished 17th in the voting for Most Valuable Player (MVP).
 His control was perhaps the only flaw on his excellent season, as he also led the league in most walks allowed with 132, even though his BB/9 rate continued to drop, to 4.4.

 The Indians were also improving, as they finished the season with their first winning record since 1959, with McDowell leading the way.
-Together with Sonny Siebert, Sam was the first American League starting pitcher duo to post K/9 rates over 9.
-The Indians pitching staff as a whole led the AL with 1156 strikeouts, leading the league for the first of what would be five straight seasons.
+Together with Sonny Siebert, McDowell was the first American League starting pitcher duo to post K/9 rates over 9.
+The Indians pitching staff as a whole led the AL with 1,156 strikeouts, leading the league for the first of what would be five straight seasons.